-All graded assignments are weighted equally.
+Eleven graded assignments are weighted equally.
+These are due at the beginning of the lecture.
 A single submission for each team will be collected for assignments not marked as individual.
 Be sure to include all team members' names, but leave any names off for team members who did not contribute.
 Due dates for the following topics are marked in the course schedule.